 Students who have been granted conditional admission are eligible for admission to candidacy for the degree upon the completion of twelve (12) graduate hours with a 3.00 grade point average or better and completion of all deficiencies.
 Students who have been granted unconditional admission are eligible for admission to candidacy upon completion of twelve (12) hours with a 3.00 grade point average or higher.
 The Graduate Record Examination (GRE) or Miller's Analogy Test (MAT) must be completed and official scores on file in the Graduate College.
 Students who do not submit to the Nursing Graduate Studies Committee an "Application for Admission to Candidacy" prior to the end of the semester in which the student becomes eligible will not be allowed to register for subsequent graduate classes.

 Thirty-nine credit hours are required for completion of the MSN Degree.
 Twenty-seven hours shall be completed in a professional core component, including six (6) hours of research methods and 3-6 hours of research thesis/project (application).
-Twelve (12) hours shall be completed in one of two specialty tracks: Nursing Administration (including six (6) hours of practicum) or Emergency Management (including three (3) hours of Workshop or Independent Study).
+Nine (9) hours shall be completed in one of two specialty concentration areas: Nursing Administration (including six (6) hours of practicum) or Emergency Management (including three (3) hours of Workshop or Independent Study).

 NUR 6103 Theoretical Perspectives